sur-tan/course3assignment/CodeBook.md

   Numeric values range from between -1 to 1.

 * FftBodyAccJerkStdDev-Z
-  Standard deviation value of the Fourier Transform (FFT) applied on the the jerk signal obtained from body acceleration signals from an accelerometer for Z direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the standard deviation value of the Fourier Transform (FFT) applied on the the jerk signal obtained from body acceleration signals from an accelerometer for Z direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.